a boy wearing glasses holding abacus and looking surprised

 The number 17 in French is literally “ten-seven”, 18 is “ten-eight” and so on.

-Counting from 20 to 69 in French
+Numbers 20 to 69 in French

-The numbers between 20 and 69 follow the same pattern as the first 19 numbers, but we need to memorize each multiple of 10 first.
+The numbers between 20 and 69 follow the same pattern as the first 19 numbers, but we need to memorize each multiple of 10 first:

 The nine numbers following each of those use a similar pattern.
 So for numbers 20 to 30, we have: